RazrFalcon/notes-on-svg-parsing/src/auto-size.md

 <br>

-In the end, we have a rarely used, undocumented feature that even when implemented "correctly" would produce unexpected results.
+In the end, we have a rarely used, barely documented feature that even when implemented "correctly" would produce unexpected results.